 The founder behind the Curly Girl Method and the author of Curly Girl The Handbook.

-Low poo refers to a cleansing product which doesn’t contain sulphates.
+Low poo refers to a cleansing product that doesn’t contain sulfates.
 You’ll find them advertised in drugstores but they are generally not recommended for the CGM if you’re a strict follower of the method.

 If you have low porosity hair, it means that your hair cuticles are tight and are less likely to let in water.